Get the Gringo: Release

 The film's theatrical release began in Israel in March 2012 before reaching 22 other countries over the next six months.
-In the UK, the film was released under its original (working) title of "How I Spent My Summer Vacation."
+In the UK, the film was released under its original (working) title of How I Spent My Summer Vacation.
 As of the July, the film had taken in $4.5 million at the box office.
 The film's US premiere coincided with a ten-city, same-day tour with Mel Gibson appearing at Austin's Alamo Drafthouse Cinema with co-star Kevin Hernandez and director Adrian Grunberg on April 18, 2012.
 The other nine cities screened the film and received a satellite feed of the Q&A.

 The film did not have a regular US theatrical release, instead appearing on video on demand (VOD).
 At the event, Gibson said of the VOD release, "We're just in a different era.
 Many people just like to see things in their homes....I think it's the future."
 The film was first publicly released exclusively through video-on-demand services in the United States.

 In Icon's deal with Fox, Get the Gringo did have an exclusive preview window on DirecTV May 1 before it was released on other VOD services a month later.
 Its release date on Blu-ray Disc was set as July 17, 2012, by 20th Century Fox Home Entertainment in the US.

 Reception

 Get the Gringo received largely positive reviews.
 On Rotten Tomatoes, a review aggregator website, the film received positive reviews by 82% of the 56 surveyed critics; the average rating is 6.3/10.
-The website's consensus reads, "Energetic and hard-hitting, Get the Gringo plays squarely to its lead actor's strengths as a skilled portrayer of men put through physical and emotional hell."
+The website's consensus reads: "Energetic and hard-hitting, Get the Gringo plays squarely to its lead actor's strengths as a skilled portrayer of men put through physical and emotional hell."
+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 10 critics, indicating "mixed or average" reviews.

 In a positive review, Philip French of The Guardian wrote that Gibson "returns here to doing what he does best, playing a funny, psychopathic, sharp-thinking outsider".
 Tom Huddleston of Time Out London rated the film three out of five stars and called it "superbly constructed, pithily scripted, and absurdly entertaining" despite the racist stereotypes and viciousness.

 Todd McCarthy of The Hollywood Reporter likened the film to 1970s exploitation films, such as Bring Me the Head of Alfredo Garcia, composed of efficient and effective scenes.
-Varietys Peter Debruge also compared the film to Sam Peckinpah's films and states that the film is an ideal showcase for director Grunberg.
+Varietys Peter Debruge also compared the film to Sam Peckinpah's films and stated that the film is an ideal showcase for director Grunberg.